williamvds/uni/swm/lectures.md

   - If everything goes desirably
 - Alternative paths (pragmatic flows)
   - Every other possible way the system can be (ab)used
-  - Including normal alternative use, errors, and failures
+  - Including normal, alternative use, errors, and failures
 - Postcondition(s)

 ## Use Case diagrams
 - Behaviour diagrams that describe a __set of actions__ (use cases) that some system or systems (the subject) should or can perform
   - May be in collaboration with with one ore more external users (actors)
 - Do __not__ make any attempt to represent the __order or number of times__ that the systems actions and sub-actions should be executed

 ### Components
 - Actors